korandoru/zeronos-archive/README.md

-# Dryad
+# Zeronos

-Dryad is aimed to be a distributed consensus system.
+Zeronos is aimed to be a distributed consensus system.

 ## Quick Start

 1. Build from source: `mvn clean install -DskipTests`
-2. Run: `./build-target/dryad --help`
+2. Run: `./build-target/zeronos --help`